 Silver reflective window film - also known as one way mirror film - is by far the most effective film when it comes to reducing the effects of excess sunlight and glare.
-See our range of reflective and one way window film below, or read more information to help you select the right film for your purpose.Read More
+The film is available in different grades, by the metre or cut to size.Read More

 Reflective window film has for long been the chosen solar control option for commercial buildings, due to its smart appearance and exceptional heat and glare reduction properties.
-This film is often specified to reduce the amount of visible light and glare which can affect staff working on computers, and cause headaches and loss of productivity.
+These films are often specified to reduce the amount of visible light and glare which can affect staff working on computers, causing headaches and loss of productivity.
 Another benefit is the added privacy it offers during daytime hours, keeping prying eyes at bay and confidential documents safe.
 This film is now often used in a residential setting as a privacy window film.

 Please note that the light reflective film has hardly any privacy quality.